Pannalal Bhattacharya

-Pannalal Bhattacharya (c.
-1930 – 27 March 1966) was an Indian singer of Bengali music.
+Pannalal Bhattacharya (1 January 1930 – 27 March 1966) was an Indian singer of Bengali music.
 Most of the songs he sang were written by Ramprasad Sen and Kamalakanta Bhattacharya, both of whom were Shakta poets of Bengal.
+He was the younger brother of Prafulla Bhattacharya, the music director of the golden age of Bengali songs, and renowned singer Dhananjay Bhattacharya.
 He was eight years younger than his elder brother Dhananjay Bhattacharya.
 He developed a special style of singing, Shyama Sangeet, that continues to be used.
 He committed suicide at the age of 36.
 Pannalal Bhattacharya is the evergreen singer of Bengali music industry.
 Pannalal Bhattacharya is a great Matri Bhakta.